My Products

 You can create multiple APIs on a created product.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. In the Product list, click i-apigateway-apis in the APIs column of the product you want to create resources for.
+3. From the product list, click i-apigateway-apis in the APIs column of the product for which you want to create an API.

-4. On the API list screen, click [Create API].
+4. From the API list screen, click [Create API].

-6. Enter setting information according to how to create APIs.
+6. Enter the settings information depending on how to create APIs.

 • If the API creation method is selected as New API, set the following items: